bckelly1/home_lab/README.md

 - Need to add Plex in here.
 Currently my Plex is not running in a containerized form so its config would be difficult to check in.
 This was my first service!
 - Geo trackers - Google kind of gets there but I'm not super pleased with that.
 - Health trackers - Apple probably has the best ones on the market right now but I would prefer a fully local system.
+- SSL Wildcards - Not sure if they're working correctly, in theory they should work but they haven't yet.